hatan4ik/python-interview/FROM_SCRIPT_TO_MODULE.md

 *   **Packaging:** With `pyproject.toml`, the toolkit is a first-class citizen.
 It can be installed (`pip install -e .`) or distributed.
 *   **Path Management:** Scripts in `scripts/` utilize `sys.path` injection (or proper installation) to robustly find their dependencies, ensuring they work out-of-the-box.

+### 3. Verification Strategy (Tests)

+Modularity allows for testability.
+We added a `tests/` directory to verify our core logic without needing a running cluster.

+*   **Unit Tests:** `tests/test_system.py` mocks `subprocess.run` to ensure our command wrapper handles errors correctly.
+*   **Safety:** We can now modify the core library with confidence, knowing that `python -m unittest discover tests` will catch regressions.

 ## How to Use

 ### Setup